W4RH4WK/cpp-init/README.md

   2. State what you have done so far and describe your current state.
   3. Describe exactly which operation is causing you trouble.
      Provide information on what you are doing (e.g. which command you are running), what the error is (e.g. console output of the program), and what outcome you'd expect.
+     Provide the **full** console output, not just the line you think contains the error.
   4. Shortly state which other approaches you have already tried.
   5. Add auxiliary information that you deem important, like which operating system and software versions you are using.